starkbank/sdk-dotnet/README.md

     - [CorporateBalance](#get-your-corporatebalance): View your corporate balance
     - [CorporateTransactions](#query-corporatetransactions): View the transactions that have affected your corporate balance
     - [CorporateEnums](#corporate-enums): Query enums related to the corporate purchases, such as merchant categories, countries and card purchase methods
+    - [MerchantSession](#merchant-session): The Merchant Session allows you to create a session prior to a purchase.
+Sessions are essential for defining the parameters of a purchase, including funding type, expiration, 3DS, and more.
+    - [MerchantCard](#merchant-card): The Merchant Card resource stores information about cards used in approved purchases.
+    - [MerchantInstallment](#merchant-installment): Merchant Installments are created for every installment in a purchase.
+    - [MerchantPurchase](#merchant-purchase): The Merchant Purchase section allows users to retrieve detailed information of the purchases.
     - [Webhooks](#create-a-webhook-subscription): Configure your webhook endpoints and subscriptions
     - [WebhookEvents](#process-webhook-events): Manage webhook events
     - [WebhookEventAttempts](#query-failed-webhook-event-delivery-attempts-information): Query failed webhook event deliveries